harvard-nrg/scanbuddy/docs/source/user_docs.rst

 When you click "Enable Auto Export" you should see several more fields appear.
 The specific information for your system will differ, though the two forward slashes in front of "Target Host" and the one in front of "Target Directory" are important.

 | 7.
 "Target Host" is the IP address of the machine you're running Scanbuddy on.
-Work with your local university IT group on this if necessary.
+Consult with your institution's IT group if necessary.
 "Target Directory" should be the same as the directory you specified in your above Samba Share.
 "User Name" and "Password" should be admin credentials for the Scanbuddy machine.
 Otherwise it won't work!
 Click "Close" and then "Save"

 .. image:: images/step_7_plugin.png